alonitac/DevOpsBootcampUPES/tutorials/networking_OSI_model.md

 In this layer, every physical (or virtual) network device has a media access control (**MAC**) address.
 MAC address is the unique identifier assigned to a network interface.
-MAC addresses are assigned at the time that a network adapter is manufactured or, if it’s a virtualized, the time that it is created.
+MAC addresses are assigned at the time that a network adapter is manufactured or, if it's a virtualized, the time that it is created.

 # Self-check questions